Linuxfabrik/monitoring-plugins/check-plugins/php-status/README.md

 ### `Config expected but not found: date.timezone = Europe`

 The default `--config` check expects `date.timezone` to start with `Europe`.
 On a host configured for another region this warns; pass your own expectation, for example `--config "date.timezone=UTC"`, or set the directive.
 Run the plugin via sudo (as the basket does): a non-root run reads PHP's compiled defaults instead of the configured php.ini, so the comparison would use the wrong values.

+### `post_max_size ... must be larger than upload_max_filesize ...`

+An uploaded file is not sent on its own, it travels inside the request's POST body, together with a little multipart framing.
+PHP checks that whole body against `post_max_size` first: if it is bigger, PHP aborts the request and hands the script empty `$_POST` and `$_FILES` (in the PHP source `main/rfc1867.c`, the parser bails out as soon as `content_length > post_max_size`).
+So if `post_max_size` is smaller than, or even equal to, `upload_max_filesize`, a file at that limit can never actually be uploaded, and the failure is silent: the user sees a broken form, not an error.
+Set `post_max_size` clearly larger than `upload_max_filesize` (for example `upload_max_filesize = 64M` with `post_max_size = 65M` or more).
+This is independent of `memory_limit`, which does not bound uploads (see the Background section).

+The plugin reads these two directives from the web server's runtime php.ini when the `monitoring.php` helper is deployed.
+Without the helper it falls back to the PHP CLI (`php --info`), and the output then carries a `(from the PHP CLI, which may differ from your web server)` note.
+The CLI and the web server can use different php.ini files, and a non-root run may see PHP's compiled defaults instead of the configured values, so run the check via sudo and, if in doubt, deploy `monitoring.php` to check the exact values the web server uses.

 ### `PHP Warning: PHP Startup: Unable to load dynamic library ...`